VetChat Vets advocate for desexing of family pets and responsible breeding. Here’s a deep dive into the ins and outs of desexing pets.

 Every cat, dog, and every-bunny can benefit from desexing.
 If you bought your pet from someone, and are unsure of their desexing history, then you should look into it immediately.
-Rescued pets are usually desexed first, but check on this too.
+Rescued pets are usually desexed before they are re-homed, but check on this too.

-First and foremost, desexed pets are healthier pets.
-It reduces the likelihood that your kitten or puppy will suffer from illness and disease that are common in undesexed pets such as mammary cancer, uterine infection (pyometra), prostate issues and perineal hernia.
-Overall, desexed pets live longer, healthier lives.
+First and foremost, there are health benefits.
+It reduces the likelihood that your pet will suffer from illness and disease that are common in un-desexed pets such as mammary cancer and uterine infection (pyometra) in females, and prostate issues and perineal hernia in males.

 When a pet reaches adolescence their sex hormones tend to have behavioural effects as well.
 There’s an increased urge to roam, and to fight.
 Unfortunately, roaming can often lead to an increased chance of getting into a fight with another animal, to injury from cars, fences etc and even to getting lost.
-Male cats in particular also have an increased smell to their urine and are more likely to spray in the house.
-For females roaming and mating can lead to pregnancy.
+For females, roaming and mating can lead to pregnancy.

-Most shelters and rescue organisations have desexing performed at a very young age, around 8 weeks old.
-This is to ensure they are desexed before they are rehomed.
+Most shelters and rescue organisations have desexing performed at a very young age, around 8 weeks of age.
+This is to ensure they are desexed before they are re-homed.

-Your local veterinarian can perform the anaesthetic and procedure for your pet.
-It’s a routine day procedure, which is not only of great benefit to you and your pet, but also to the greater society.
+Your local Veterinarian can perform the anaesthetic and procedure for your pet.
+It’s a routine day procedure, which is not only of great benefit to you and your pet, but also to the greater good.